dxps/quarkus_playground/README.md

-# quarkus-land
+# Quarkus Land

-Playground of studying, deep diving, and testing Quarkus driven ideas
+A playground of studying, deep diving, and testing Quarkus driven ideas.